google/cloud-print-connector/README.md

-# Google Cloud Print CUPS Connector
+# Google Cloud Print Connector

 ## Introduction
-Share Linux printers and OS X printers with ChromeOS and Android devices, using the CUPS Connector.
-The CUPS Connector is a purpose-built Unix process, maintained from the command line.
+Share printers from your Windows, Linux, or OS X computer with ChromeOS and Android devices, using the Cloud Print Connector.
+The Connector is a purpose-built system process.
 It can share hundreds of printers on a powerful server, or one printer on a Raspberry Pi.

 Lots of help can be found in [the wiki](https://github.com/google/cups-connector/wiki).